csarnevesht/sync-with-playwright/docs/README.design.sync.analyzer.md

    ```bash
    python -m sync.cmd_analyzer
    ```
-   - Uses default accounts file (`accounts/fuzzy.txt`)
-   - Processes all accounts in the file
+   - Lists and processes all Dropbox accounts
    - Performs basic account matching
    - No file listing or detailed analysis
+   - No need to specify account source

 2. **Account Source Only**
    ```bash